 Part A is offered for free to any citizen with 40 work credits earned over their working lifetime, which is equivalent to 10 years.
 The SSA issues one work credit for each $1,410 earned in a quarter, for a maximum of four work credits a year for people who earn more than $5,640 from working at a job or from self-employment.

-Eligible seniors who reach age 65 with less than the 40 required credits may be asked to pay a monthly premium for Medicare Part A, which may be as high as $471 a month in 2021 for beneficiaries who have no work credits at all.
+Eligible seniors who reach age 65 with less than the 40 required credits may be asked to pay a monthly premium for Medicare Part A, which may be as high as $499 per month in 2022 for beneficiaries who have no work credits at all.

 Signing Up for Part A

 Medicare makes it relatively easy to sign up for Medicare Part A. In fact, most eligible seniors approaching their 65th birthday don’t have to do a thing to sign up, as Part A benefits are often automatically assigned to all qualified older adults who meet program participation requirements.

 Seniors who have worked enough over their lives to earn the necessary 40 work credits, or the spouses of workers who have met the required minimum, pay no monthly premium for Medicare Part A. Part A benefits are also automatically extended for all hospice care participants in the United States, as well as for adults with end-stage renal disease (ESRD), also called kidney failure.
 For these enrollees, benefits are automatically issued and no action usually needs to be taken to ensure proper coverage.

 Medicare-eligible seniors who do not meet the usual standards for no-cost Part A coverage can still buy into the program, though they may have to pay a monthly premium to do so.
 Seniors who get retirement benefits from the SSA are automatically enrolled in both Medicare Parts A and B, and non-participants can sign up during their initial enrollment period through any SSA office or online.

 Medicare Advantage Plans Offer Part A and Part B Benefits